Biochemistry and Molecular Biology Directory

 Phone: (970) 491-3150

-Office: MRB 383
+Office: MOLECULAR RADIOLOGICAL BIOSCIE 383

 Members of the Archaea often thrive in unique, harsh and ever-changing biological niches.
 These changing environments necessitate precise and timely regulation of gene expression.
 Our laboratory focuses on the regulation of transcription, from a global perspective to a detailed structure-function analysis of the archaeal transcription apparatus.
 We apply combined biochemical and genetic methods to investigate not only transcription, but mechanisms of DNA replication, repair and recombination and energy-production strategies in hyperthermophliic archaea.
+We have more recently expanded our approaches to investigate how mobile genetic elements influence the regulation of DNA replication, recombination, and repair.
+Finally, in a completely new line of research, we aim to define biosignatures of life within our solar system.

 Grant Schauer / Assistant Professor